aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 ===============================
 .. _simple:

-You can experience the user stories by yourself :ref:`Clicking here<indexStory>`
+You can experience the user stories by yourself :ref:`Clicking here<indexStory>`.
 The demo environment is read only, thus you will not be able to modify or create concepts yourself.
 There are three ways to get data into the solution:

 **1.Creating Entities manually in the front end.**